Battle of Tangier (1437): Siege of the Portuguese camp

 Overnight, the Portuguese besiegers, now besieged, set about repairing and strengthening the defenses of the siege camp.
-The next day, the Moroccans launched another assault on the siege camp, but were repelled after a heavy four-hour fight.
+The next day, the Marinids launched another assault on the siege camp, but were repelled after a heavy four-hour fight.

 Chronicler Frei João Álvares reports that at this point, the Portuguese expeditionary force in the siege camp was a mere 3,000, implying that of the original 7,000 who arrived at Tangier, 4,000 or so had died or deserted.

 The Portuguese camp was certainly in a desperate situation, with only a day or so worth of food left.
 When these ran out, Henry resolved on a night operation to breach the Moroccan lines and force his army's passage to the beach and the idling ships.
 However, this operation was detected before it even began (Pina says it was revealed by the treason of Henry's own chaplain, Martim Vieira, who had turned over to the Marinids).
-The Moroccans reinforced the posts guarding the paths to the sea, cutting off all hope of escape for the Portuguese army.
+The Marinids reinforced the posts guarding the paths to the sea, cutting off all hope of escape for the Portuguese army.